coder/envbuilder/docs/build-secrets.md

 /workspaces/empty #
 ```

-Finally, the secrets were still useful during the build.
+Secondly, the secrets were still useful during the build.
 The following commands show that the secrets had side effects inside the build, without remaining in the image:
 ```bash
 echo -n "secret-foo" | sha256sum
 cat /foo_secret_hash.txt